VirusTotal/yara/docs/writingmodules.rst

         }
     }

-In the previous example you can also see how to use the ``fetch_data`` function.
-This function, which is a member of the ``YR_MEMORY_BLOCK`` structure, receives a pointer to the same block (as a ``self`` or ``this`` pointer) and returns a pointer to the block's data.
+In the previous example you can also see how to use the ``yr_fetch_block_data`` function.
+This function receives a pointer to the same block (as a ``self`` or ``this`` pointer) and returns a pointer to the block's data.
 Your module doesn't own the memory pointed to by this pointer, freeing that memory is not your responsibility.
 However keep in mind that the pointer is valid only until you ask for the next memory block.
 As long as you use the pointer within the scope of a ``foreach_memory_block`` you are on the safe side.
-Also take into account that ``fetch_data`` can return a NULL pointer, your code must be prepared for that case.
+Also take into account that ``yr_fetch_block_data`` can return a NULL pointer, your code must be prepared for that case.

 .. code-block:: c